Facility Operations Supervisor (FOS)Posted on August 28, 2019

 Township of Schreiber – Facility Operations Supervisor (FOS)

 To perform maintenance and upkeep of the Recreation Centre, Community Hall, parks and other recreation facilities and municipal buildings.
-Job will include part-time evenings and weekends with no guaranteed hours of work.
+This job will include part-time evenings and weekends, with no guaranteed hours of work.

-- Ability to conduct custodial duties, able to work with the public and able to perform minor maintenance.
+- Ability to conduct custodial duties, be able to work with the public and be able to perform minor maintenance.

 - Valid class “G” drivers license.

-- First aid certification is an asset and but not necessary .
+- First aid certification is an asset, but not necessary.

 Direction Received / Independent Action

-- Follows Department operation procedures and schedules; and provincial regulations, standards and codes regarding health and safety; and work practices with respect to service and operation of compressors and handling of chemical and combustible substances.
+- Follows department operation procedures and schedules; provincial regulations, standards and codes regarding health and safety; work practices with respect to service and operation of compressors, as well as the handling of chemical and combustible substances.

-- Receives written or veral direction with regard to shift priorities from Lead Hand or caretajker at start of shift.
-Building schedule and functions will be obtained from office.
-Work is monitored by Lead Hand and/or Recreation Caretaker though visual inspection of facility conditions and review activity reports..
+- Receives written or verbal direction with regard to shift priorities from the Lead Hand or Recreation Caretaker at the start of the shift.
+Building schedule and functions will be obtained from the office.
+Work is monitored by the Lead Hand and/or Recreation Caretaker through a visual inspection of facility conditions and a review of activity reports.

-- Works independently without supervision to carry out scheduled tasks and priority assignments and determines when discretionary tasks should be performed (i.e. additional cleaning require, ice resurfacing, etc.
+- Works independently without supervision to carry out scheduled tasks and priority assignments, and determines when discretionary tasks should be performed (i.e. additional cleaning required, ice resurfacing, etc.

-- Receives instructions and direction from supervisor as required by changes in equipment, operating procedures and schedules.
+- Receives instructions and direction from your supervisor as required, including changes in equipment, operating procedures and/or schedules.

 Supervision / Direction of Other Employees

-- Not normaly responsible for supervision of other personnel.
+- Not normally responsible for supervision of other personnel.
 May be required to direct work of co-op students when assigned (i.e. delegate tasks, ensure tasks are completed).

-- Advises skating attendants and referees with regard to appropriate procedure / problem resolution (i.e. problems with facility users, injured patrons).
+- Advises skating attendants and referees with regard to appropriate procedures / problem resolution (i.e. problems with facility users, injured patrons).

-- Required to follow safe work practices to avoid injury to self, co-workers and public.
+- Required to follow safe work practices to avoid injury to self, co-workers and the public.

-- Other Recreation Staff – To exchange information regarding facility condition and provide resurfacing; to request that players and users clear the ice for cleaning, Etc.
+- Other Recreation Staff – To exchange information regarding facility condition and ice resurfacing; to request that players and users clear the ice for cleaning, etc.